 Here, Hobbes is imagining a ‘State of Nature,’ but he does not only posit its existence in some remote European past, but in the present and that present is, above all, America:

 It may peradventure be thought, there was never such a time, nor condition of warre as this; and I believe it was never generally so, over all the world: but there are many places, where they live so now.
 For the savage people in many places of America…live at this day in that brutish manner.
+Op Cit.

 America thus moves Hobbes’ theoretical framework from one based on supposition to one with empirical foundation.
 America was the proof that there was no morality, no ethics, no peace, without a social contract, without a State based on rationality and European civilization.